June 3 Update: This article was updated per PlayStation Vue's price hikes.

 What kind of bandwidth will I need?

 To go the best Vue experience, you'll require internet bandwidth of 10Mbps or higher for a single stream.
 An additional 5Mbps will be necessary for each stream.
 Compare that to Sling TV, which only requires 3Mbps to stream non-HD content on mobile devices and 5Mpbs for a single HD stream.
 The number jumps to 25Mbps when you start streaming Sling TV to more than one device.

 You can use Vue on Amazon Fire, Android, the Apple TV, Chromecast, the PlayStation 3 and PS4 and iOS devices (the iPhone and iPad).
 It's missing the Nintendo Switch (which Hulu With Live TV is on), Xbox consoles (which support YouTube TV and Hulu).
 YouTube TV is also on smart TVs from LG and Samsung, and Sling TV also supports select Samsung Smart TVs.

 Can I watch Vue outside of my home?

-The Vue Mobile app grants access to 40 pre-selected live channels for viewing on the go.
+Still, select channels are unavailable on mobile devices, marked as Mobile Restricted, so you won't get everything everywhere.
+The PS Vue app grants access to 40 pre-selected live channels for viewing on the go.
 You'll also have access to shows captured using Catch Up as well as On Demand programs.
 You'll need an active Vue account with a set home location (determined by entering your zip code) to watch the service on mobile devices.